 Terminology refers to terms (words or phrases) that have pre-defined translations.
 In Lilt, terminology is held inside the Termbase (TB) of Lilt Memories, where each TB entry contains a source term and a target term.

 Terminology in Lilt Translate

 When a document is opened in Lilt Translate, Lilt automatically searches the associated Lilt Memory for matching TB entries that are marked as reviewed.
 When a match is found, the term is highlighted in orange in the following places:

 - Source text: Source terms are highlighted in orange if the corresponding target term is not already in the target text area.
 If the term is in the target text area, the source term is highlighted in green.

-- Machine Translation (MT) suggestions: The MT system displays terminology suggestions in orange.
+- Translation suggestions: The Contextual AI Engine displays terminology suggestions in orange.